 red_theme branch in the final version of our project.
 Since the

-master branch represents the final product, we'll need to merge the
+main branch represents the final product, we'll need to merge the

 red_theme branch with